Chart Color Schemes

 Population

-Population growth drivers in McLaren Flat are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in McLaren Flat are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, McLaren Flat's population is estimated at around 1,730.
-This reflects an increase since the 2021 Census which reported a population of 1,625 people.
-The increase of 105 people (6.5%) is inferred from AreaSearch's estimate of 1,676 residents based on ABS ERP data released in June 2024 and additional validated new addresses since the Census date.
-This level of population results in a density ratio of 62 persons per square kilometer.
-McLaren Flat's growth of 6.5% since the 2021 census exceeded that of its SA3 area (4.9%) and SA4 region, making it a growth leader.
-Interstate migration contributed approximately 81.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, McLaren Flat's estimated population is around 1,726.
+This reflects a 6.2% increase from the 2021 Census figure of 1,625 people.
+The change is inferred from AreaSearch's resident population estimate of 1,634 in Jun 2024 and ten new addresses validated since the Census date.
+This results in a density ratio of 61 persons per square kilometer.
+Over the past decade, McLaren Flat has shown resilient growth with a compound annual growth rate of 3.1%, surpassing its SA3 area.
+Interstate migration contributed approximately 81.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for McLaren Flat, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth is projected for McLaren Flat, expected to increase by 355 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 27.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, above median population growth is expected for McLaren Flat (SA2), with an increase of 355 persons by 2041, reflecting a total increase of 28.2% over the 17 years.

 Frequently Asked Questions - Population